 Your pessary will be fitted at your doctor's office.
 You may need to experiment with different kinds of pessaries to find one that feels right for you.
 Your doctor will teach you how to remove, clean, and reinsert the pessary on a regular schedule.
 If it's hard for you to remove and replace your pessary, you can have it done regularly at your doctor's office.

-Depending on your comfort level and the type of pessary, you may be able to leave the pessary in during sexual intercourse.
+Depending on your comfort level and the type of pessary, you may be able to leave the pessary in during vaginal sex.
 But you can't insert a diaphragm (a round rubber device used as a barrier method of birth control) while wearing a pessary.
 If you have not reached menopause, you may want to discuss birth control with your doctor.

 Why It Is Used